What to Expect

-Sugarbush Inn – Located on the Sugarbush Access Road and Mad Bus shuttle route, the Sugarbush Inn is a traditional Vermont country inn.
+SUGAR LODGE– Located on the Sugarbush Access Road and Mad Bus shuttle route, the Sugarlodge is a traditional Vermont country inn.

 RESORT CONDOS– An array of one to four-bedroom condominiums and country townhomes located within the Sugarbush Resort.
 Most options are along the Mad Bus shuttle route for easy access to the mountain and Lincoln Peak base area.

 Tickets, you’ll need some of those.
 We probably should start calling them “cards” as that is what they really are.
 Ask a ticket agent for a wicket and you’ll receive a quizzical look.
 You need to have your SugarXpress Card to get on any lift, including base area carpets.
 For best ticket prices, book well in advance.
-However, before you hit that final Buy button – we recommend you look at all of our lessons & rentals packages to find the best deals.
-When in doubt, please give us a call – we’d love to chat with you.
+When in doubt, please give us a call at 802-583-6300 – we’d love to chat with you.
 When you get here, to pick up your ticket or SugarXpress Card head to the first floor of The Farmhouse or visit one of our many Pick-up Boxes (PUBs) located in the base area.
 Don’t forget on future visits, you can reload those SugarXpress cards online and skip the ticket lines altogether.

 One of the many benefits of the Sugarbush online store is the convenience of buying your tickets and passes ahead of time, and our dynamic pricing model allows you to save big by buying ahead of time!

 Cuts down on wait time – Already having a purchase number and purchase upon arrival makes your visit at the ticket window both easy and quick.
 Once our Guest Services representative receives your confirmation number, you’ll be handed a reusable RFID card that can be used again and again for future Sugarbush purchases.